 - a series of spinal mobilisations to restore proper movement to the neck vertebrae

 - heat/ice therapy to help manage your neck pain

-- recommend a contoured firm supporting pillow seems to help some people when sleeping.
+- recommend a contoured pillow to provide correct support while sleeping.